LDR, STR, LDI & STI

 .FILL #30

-.ENDLDI and STI — Indirect Addressing
+.ENDLDI — Load Indirect

-LDI DR, LABEL — The value at LABEL is treated as an address, and the data at *that* address is loaded into DR. It's a double dereference: DR = memory[memory[LABEL]].
+LDI DR, LABEL loads the value at the address pointed to by LABEL into DR. It's a double dereference: DR = memory[memory[LABEL]]..ORIG x3000

 LDI R0, PTR ; R0 = memory[memory[PTR]] = memory[x4000]